No matter what type of communication is taking place, you need a reliable framework to start the conversation.

 Session Initiation Protocol is a critical set of standards to establish real-time digital communication.
 It helps two or more parties have a successful, productive interaction.

-Unlike many of the complex protocols in telecommunications, SIP protocol is a simpler one.
+Unlike many of the complex protocols in telecommunications, SIP protocol is easy.
 It controls the beginning, end, channels, and users during the call.
 With this deeper understanding, you can fix common VoIP problems and prevent them from happening.

 One of the most valuable features of the SIP protocol is trunking.
 Trunking allows you to provide SIP-based phone service to your PBX instead of completely overhauling your company’s phone system.
 It lowers costs and improves service.
 What could be better than that?